 Scripture Teaches How Priceless Esther Was to Her King

-Esther knew the punishment for anyone who entered the king’s presence without being summoned.
-She’d be sentenced to death, unless the king chose to hold out his scepter and offer his pardon.
+Esther knew the punishment for anyone who entered the King’s presence without being summoned.
+She’d be sentenced to death unless the King chose to hold out his wand and offer his pardon.
 With odds stacked against her, Esther knew what she had to do.
 She called on her people to pray and fast.

 "Go and gather together all the Jews of Susa and fast for me.
 Do not eat or drink for three days, night or day.
 My maids and I will do the same.
 And then, though it is against the law, I will go in to see the king.
 If I must die, I must die."
 (Esther 4:16)

 I wonder how many times Esther questioned God’s plan for her life?
-Did she cry out “Why Lord?” when her parents died?
-Did she have doubts about her safety, or her future?
-We don’t know for certain from Scripture, but we do know if Esther was ever in doubt, she knew what to do.
-She knew prayer and fasting would make things clearer and draw her closer to her Lord.
+Did she cry out, “Why Lord?” when her parents died?
+Did she have doubts about her safety or her future?
+We don’t know for sure from Scripture, but we do know if Esther was ever in doubt, she knew what to do.
+She knew prayer and fasting would make things more transparent and draw her closer to her Lord.

 "When he saw Queen Esther standing there in the inner court, he welcomed her and held out the gold scepter to her…Then the king asked her, ‘What do you want, Queen Esther?
 What is your request?
 I will give it to you, even if it is half the kingdom!’"
 (Esther 5:2-3)

 Even with the odds stacked against us, God’s plan will always prevail.
-When we wonder why He led us to where we are, prayer and fasting can usher in new hope.
-In the midst of a dangerous situation, this hope propelled Esther forward.
+Prayer and fasting can usher in new hope when we wonder why He led us to where we are.
+Amid a dangerous situation, this hope propelled Esther forward.
 It can do the same for us.

-When we take a closer look at the various Bible translations of this phrase, we discover something both interesting and meaningful.
+When we take a closer look at the various Bible translations of this phrase, we discover something both exciting and meaningful.
 The six words “for such a time as this” rarely change among some well-known versions.
-The New Living Translation, New King James, English Standard, and New International versions all say the phrase the exact same way.
+The New Living Translation, New King James, English Standard, and New International versions all say the same way.

-What varies is the word choice at the beginning of the sentence leading into the phrase.
+The word choice at the beginning of the sentence leading into the phrase varies.
 The NLT reads, “Who knows if perhaps you were made queen for just such a time as this?”
-The NIV interprets it this way, “And who knows but that you have come to your royal position…” But the NKJV and ESV opened my eyes to the greater significance of Mordecai’s statement.
+The NIV interprets it this way, “And who knows but that you have come to your royal position….”
+But the NKJV and ESV opened my eyes to the greater significance of Mordecai’s statement.
 “Yet who knows whether you have come to the kingdom for such a time as this?”

-Is "For Such a Time as This" Still Relevant in Life Today?
+Is “For Such a Time as This” Still Relevant Today?

 When we read Esther’s princess story, we may be tempted to look at our own lives in comparison.
 Who wouldn’t be inspired by her bravery and obedience in the face of danger?
 And being moved to the front-of-the-line among the would-be queens?
 Amazing!

 But as I live each day, I realize that life’s a little less princess-like and a lot more hardships than I expected.
-Reality hits hard and my “for such a time as this” dreams begin to fade.
+Reality hits hard, and my “for such a time as this” dreams begin to fade.
 I’m tempted to question.
 Will my “for such a time as this” moment ever come?
-Does God have a special plan for me?
+Does God have a particular plan for me?